arvidn/libtorrent/trunk/docs/manual.rst

 ``num_seeds`` is the number of peers that are seeding that this client is currently connected to.

-``distributed_copies`` is the number of distributed copies of the torrent.
+``distributed_full_copies`` is the number of distributed copies of the torrent.
 Note that one copy may be spread out among many peers.
+It tells how many copies there are currently of the rarest piece(s) among the peers this client is connected to.

+``distributed_fraction`` tells the share of pieces that have more copies than the rarest piece(s).
+Divide this number by 1000 to get the fraction.

+For example, if ``distributed_full_copies`` is 2 and ``distrbuted_fraction``
-The integer part tells how many copies there are currently of the rarest piece(s) among the peers this client is connected to.
-The fractional part tells the share of pieces that have more copies than the rarest piece(s).
-For example: 2.5 would mean that the rarest pieces have only 2 copies among the peers this torrent is connected to, and that 50% of all the pieces have more than two copies.
+is 500, it means that the rarest pieces have only 2 copies among the peers this torrent is connected to, and that 50% of all the pieces have more than two copies.

 If we are a seed, the piece picker is deallocated as an optimization, and piece availability is no longer tracked.
-In this case the distributed copies is set to -1.
+In this case the distributed copies members are set to -1.

+``distributed_copies`` is a floating point representation of the ``distributed_full_copies`` as the integer part and ``distributed_fraction`` / 1000 as the fraction part.
+If floating point operations are disabled this value is always -1.

 ``block_size`` is the size of a block, in bytes.
 A block is a sub piece, it is the number of bytes that each piece request asks for and the number of